Quickstart

 Tech Stack

 Under the hood, Kitchen Layer is engineered with battle-tested blockchain technologies that push the boundaries of Layer 2 performance and developer experience.
-Here an introduction of the core infrastructure powering the Kitchen —a tech stack carefully curated to deliver unprecedented efficiency, modularity, and scalability.
+A tech stack carefully curated to deliver unprecedented efficiency, modularity, and scalability.

-Roll Up Tech: The OP Stack is the standardized, shared, and open-source development stack, maintained by the Optimism Collective.
+Roll Up Tech: The Arbitrum Orbit is the standardized, shared, and open-source development stack, maintained by the Offchain Labs.

 In the context of Kitchen Layer and similar blockchain platforms, a precompile is a low-level, native contract implemented directly within the blockchain's client software.
 Unlike typical smart contracts written in high-level languages like Solidity and executed by the Ethereum Virtual Machine (EVM), precompiles are hard-coded into the client to offer optimized, efficient execution for specific operations.
 They are used to perform complex or frequently-used operations more efficiently than standard EVM bytecode, handling tasks such as cryptographic operations, data compression, or other computationally intensive processes.
 By implementing these operations at a lower level, precompiles can reduce gas costs and improve performance.